Nosy Be, Madagascar

 Leap into paradise on one of the rarest – and most beautiful – tropical islands on Earth.

-Our Madagascar hub is located off the east coast of Africa on the island of Nosy Be, surrounded by the balmy waters of the Indian Ocean and the only old-growth forest remaining on the island.
+Our Madagascar research station is located off the east coast of Africa on the island of Nosy Be, surrounded by the balmy waters of the Indian Ocean and the only old-growth forest remaining on the island.
 You’ll work to conserve Madagascar’s rare species – including the charismatic and vulnerable lemurs – most of which cannot be found anywhere else.

 Critical science